View as Map

 The canh ga chien nuoc mam are bone-in chicken wings glazed in caramelized fish sauce, served with white rice, cucumber, and tomatoes.

-Miss Saigon has three locations:
+The original Miss Saigon has two locations:

 (Photo courtesy of Cafe Thang)